EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Method

 \section{Method}

-In this section, we present \ours, which formulates the molecule generation process as a flow on the statistical manifold, where the transition from a prior distribution to the target Dirac distribution is characterized by an evolving e-geodesic path.
-We first define the SBDD task in Sec.\ref{sec:Preliminaries}.
-Then, we illustrate the singularity of Dirac targets on statistical manifolds in Sec.\ref{sec:singularity}.
-EvoEGF is introduced in Sec.\ref{sec:evoegf}.
-Finally, in Sec. \ref{sec:evoegfmol}, we demonstrate how to model continuous atom coordinates, discrete atom types, and discrete bond types within the EvoEGF framework.
+In this section, we introduce \ours, which formulates molecule generation on the statistical manifold by modeling the transition from a prior distribution to the target Dirac distribution along an evolving e-geodesic path.
+We first define the SBDD task and introduce e-geodesic in Sec.~\ref{sec:Preliminaries}.
+Then, we present EvoEGF in Sec.~\ref{sec:evoegf}.
+Finally, in Sec.~\ref{sec:evoegfmol}, we demonstrate how continuous atom coordinates, discrete atom types, and discrete bond types can be modeled within the EvoEGF framework.